nextstrain/ncov/docs/src/reference/workflow-config-file.rst

    2. a date in ISO 8601 date format (i.e. YYYY-MM-DD) (e.g. '2020-06-04') or
    3. a backwards-looking relative date in ISO 8601 duration format with optional P prefix (e.g. '1W', 'P1W')

--  default: without value supplied, defaults to today’s date minus ``recent_days_to_censor`` parameter
+-  default: without value supplied, defaults to today's date minus ``recent_days_to_censor`` parameter

 recent_days_to_censor
 ~~~~~~~~~~~~~~~~~~~~~

 -  type: integer
--  description: How many days back from today’s date should samples be hidden from frequencies calculations?
+-  description: How many days back from today's date should samples be hidden from frequencies calculations?
 This is in place to help with sampling bias where some regions have faster sequencing turnarounds than other regions.
 -  default: without value supplied, defaults to ``0``

 pivot_interval